 We’ve all fallen into a Facebook hole before.
 Whether you like it or not, Facebook is addictive!

 Users spend a LOT of time on the platform.
 Recent statistics put the total number of active monthly Facebook users somewhere in the realm of 2.7 billion people.
-Yup, that’s billion with a B. And Facebook users spend more time per day on the platform than any other social network… an average of 58 minutes per day.
+Yup, that’s a billion with a B. And Facebook users spend more time per day on the platform than any other social network… an average of 58 minutes per day.

 That’s a whole lot of actively engaged potential customers you can tap into!
 It’s also a whole lot of engaged traffic to drive to your online store.

-Grab your customers where they already hangout!
+Grab your customers where they already hang out!
 They’re on Facebook right now, scrolling through posts for ideas and entertainment.
 Get the right product and message in front of them, and you can make the sale.

 3. Focused Customer Targeting

 Facebook is a very personal platform.
 It’s designed for things like sharing vacation photos with family or food pics with friends.
-Like it or not, that means that Facebook has a huge pool of data about each one of their users.
+Like it or not, that means that Facebook has a huge pool of data about each one of its users.
 And the folks at Facebook are masters at compiling and using that data to create detailed user profiles advertisers can tap into through targeted ads.